Road traffic control: Newfoundland & Labrador (NL)

-All flag persons – or traffic control persons (TCP) – in Newfoundland and Labrador are now required to complete a TCP training course approved by the Workplace Health, Safety and Compensation Commission.
+All flag persons—or traffic control persons (TCP)—in Newfoundland and Labrador are now required to complete a TCP training course approved by the Workplace Health, Safety and Compensation Commission.

 Proper traffic control is critical for the safety of workers, drivers and the general public.
-Without training by a Commission approved training provider, workers are not permitted to work as a TCP on our province’s roads.
+Without training by a Commission approved training provider, workers are not permitted to work as a TCP on our province's roads.

 The Commission's Traffic Control Person (TCP) Certification Training Standard establishes criteria for TCP training providers and trainers.

 TCP training providers must apply and be approved by the Commission to deliver TCP certification training.

 The delivery of training prepares the TCP to perform traffic control in a safe and competent manner by providing them with the knowledge and skills to work safely, consistent with industry and legislative standards.

 Traffic Control Person (TCP) Certification Training has an expiry date of 3 years, upon which the course must be completed again for renewal.

 United Kingdom

 Traffic management in the UK is overseen by the Department for Transport but each country within the union has their own transport regulator.

 The four countries within the UK adhere to the same standards for most traffic control and temporary modifications to traffic and pedestrian control, such as street works and road works (sometimes referred to as the "Red Book"): Safety at Street Works and Road Works – A Code of Practice.

 Before permission for non-police temporary traffic control (beyond emergency closure) is given, a Traffic Management Plan must be submitted to the local planning office of the affected district.

 A road may have a high-visibility jacket wearing traffic controller, a Crossing Guard (colloquially a "lollipop man" or "lollipop woman") who aids children in crossing on their journey to school or a Stop / Go Marshall, (Traffic Guard) at temporary road works.
-Some multi-regional contractors exist such as Beacon, which also give guards training.